The Problem with Styled Tables

 Two small API additions that solve real problems:

 rowKey replaces array-index keys.
-When table data changes (sorting,
+When the table data changes through

-filtering, pagination), index-based keys cause React to remount rows
+sorting, filtering, or pagination, index-based keys make React remount rows

 <tr key={rowKey ? rowKey(row) : i}>getRowAriaLabel gives clickable rows a meaningful accessible name.

-Without it, a screen reader announces "button" with no indication of what
+Without it a screen reader just announces "button" with no clue what the row

 // Usage